Stakeholder Event on ‘The safety of plants derived from New Genomic Techniques: looking into future risk assessment challenges’

-This stakeholder event – which follows the publication of an updated scientific opinion on the safety and the risk assessment of plants developed through cisgenesis and intragenesis and of an EFSA statement on the criteria for risk assessment of plants produced by targeted mutagenesis, cisgenesis, and intragenesis - will set the scene for an open debate between EFSA and stakeholders on the current and future challenges in the risk assessment of NGTs.
+This stakeholder event – which followed the publication of an updated scientific opinion on the safety and the risk assessment of plants developed through cisgenesis and intragenesis and of an EFSA statement on the criteria for risk assessment of plants produced by targeted mutagenesis, cisgenesis, and intragenesis - set the scene for an open debate between EFSA and stakeholders on the current and future challenges in the risk assessment of NGTs.

 Structure of the meeting

 The event began with an overview of EFSA’s recent work on NGTs, followed by a moderated panel debate where representatives from academia, NGOs, Member States and industry gave their perspectives and discuss with EFSA the future opportunities and challenges for risk assessment in this area.